ravendb/bootcamp/src/Unit-2/lesson7/README.md

 I strongly recommend you to read the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/indexes/stale-indexes).

 ### Is staleness a real problem?
 At first sight, the idea of a query that may not be fully up to date sounds scary.
 Right?
 But in practice, this is how we almost always work in the real world.

 Try this, call your bank and ask them how much money you have in your account (financial systems should be consistent, right?).
 The answer you’ll get is going to be some variant of: “As of last business day, you had…”.

 Much of management occurs with the previous day's data.
 Strategic decisions usually use even older data.
 In practice, few queries need to reflect real-time data.
 So, why sacrifice computation power and responsiveness generating data which nobody cares about?

 ## Timings

 When testing your application, it's reasonable to check the timings.
-RavenDB can provide you detailed timing information about the query parsing, lucene processing, loading documents and transforming results as you need.
+RavenDB can provide you detailed timing information about the query parsing, Lucene processing, loading documents and transforming results as you need.

 > By default, detailed timings in queries are turned off, this is due to small overhead that calculation of such timings produces.